DeviprasadShetty9833/Djkistra_Algo/README.md

 <table>
 <tr><td>
-  ⏺️ Dijkstra’s Algorithm is a greedy graph search method used to find the shortest path from a single source to all other nodes in a graph with non-negative edge weights.
+  ⏺️ Dijkstra’s Algorithm is a greedy graph search method used to find the shortest path from a single source to all other nodes in a graph.

   ⏺️ At each step, it selects the nearest unvisited node from the source.